Mali secures recaptured towns, donors pledge funds

 "The participants are of the view there is a need to continue to work together to mobilise further resources," said AU Peace and Security Commissioner Ramtane Lamamra.

-Ivory Coast President Alassane Ouattara, who chairs the West African bloc ECOWAS contributing the most troops for the African Mali force, estimated its cost at more than $950 million.
+Ivory Coast President Alassane Ouattara, who chairs the West African bloc ECOWAS that is contributing the most troops for the African Mali force, estimated its cost at more than $950 million.

 The United States and European governments are backing the French and African military operation against the Islamist rebels with logistical, airlift and intelligence support, but they are not sending combat troops.